streamich/libreact/docs/route.md

 ## Multiple routers

 You can have many routers operating on the same page in parallel.
-All you have to do is specify a *namespace* using the `ns` props.
+All you have to do is specify a *namespace* using the `ns` prop.

 ```jsx
 <Router ns='secret'>
   <Route ns='secret' />
 </Router>
 ```

+This allows you to route by basically anything, not just the current page location.
+You can have *app-inside-app* that has its own routing logic.

 ## Reference